yayun/yayun.github.com/_posts/2013-04-13-About-my-blog.md

 {% include JB/setup %}

 This is my first post since I have setted up my blog.
 My blog is powered by Jekyll-bootstrap which is charming i think.I gived up for some reasons after i use Hyde at first.Next step I will arrange my previous blog artical to here.And try to write them in english.
-PS: I have almost completely forgotten the konwledge about html/css that I learned before, I should picked it up.
+PS: I have almost completely forgotten the konwledge about html/css that I learned before, I should picked it up.<!--more-->

 **Some basic command that I would use in Hyde:**